 paws hands were freezing, so photos were kept minimal and sparse unfortunately!
 I met just in time with my friends and headed for dinner in a funky little place called Chalet Bar-B-Q, where you get to choose from quarter, half or whole chicken.
-It is accompanied by fries and coleslaw.
+The chicken is accompanied by fries and coleslaw.
 We ended the meal with a pecan pie!
 Before heading home, a small drive up on Mont Royale was in order, so as to see the the view!
 I was lucky and saw raccoon as well…but they were to fast to snap a photo of them (yes it was my first time seeing one).

 The second day started off with a visit to one of my favorite areas in Montreal: Plateau Mont Royale, which is in the city’s French side and yes it has more of a French air, though the architecture here is unique!
 We had brunch at Beautys and then we walked around the area and also visited Carre St Louis (St Louis Square) where the house pictured in the first photo is.
 There are actually 3 almost identical houses in a row (there is also the one with the purple details below) which are frequently pictured in postcards!